Chet Faliszek: Bossa and Vertigo

 By September 2017, Faliszek had joined London-based Bossa Studios, and led Bossa's new Seattle-based studio.
 He was working on an unannounced cooperative game that is "trying to do something new in the narrative space using [artificial intelligence]".
 In May 2018, Faliszek announced he had also joined the board of advisers for Vertigo Games, and will help support a virtual reality title they are currently developing.

 After about a year at Bossa, Faliszek and Bossa agreed that what Faliszek had planned was not working out, in part due to his envisioned game not being the type of product Bossa had worked on before, and Faliszek left the company early in 2019.
 By March 2019, he founded a new studio, Stray Bombay Company, along with Riot Games' Kimberly Voll, in essence to continue the development of the cooperative title.
 Faliszek had previously met Voll around 2012 while Valve was exploring the VR space, and had helped Voll get Radial Games Fantastic Contraption as a SteamVR launch title.
 Faliszek found Voll's focus on player interaction a key part of his idea for the cooperative game.
 Stray Bombay was backed financially by both Riot and Upfront Ventures.
-The company's first game is The Anacrusis, which was released via early access in January 2022.
+The company's first game is The Anacrusis, which was released via early access in January 2022, and fully launched December 5th, 2023.

+Starting around 2023, Faliszek began to post TikToks and YouTube videos about his time at Valve, experiences in the games industry, and his views on game design.

+He would make a video about Stop Killing Games, disagreeing with the movement.